iWinston/typeorm-plus/docs/select-query-builder.md

 }
 ```

-As you can see `leftJoinAndSelect` automatically loaded all timber's photos.
+As you can see `leftJoinAndSelect` automatically loaded all of timber's photos.
-First method argument is relation you want to load.
-Second method argument is an alias you assign to this relation's data.
+The first argument is the relation you want to load and the second argument is an alias you assign to this relation's table.
 You can use this alias anywhere in query builder.
 For example, lets take all timber's photos which aren't removed.